-TAPS newborn groups meet for ten weeks in group members’ homes for about two hours each week.
-A volunteer group facilitator gets discussions started and provides local resources for group members during the ten weeks.
-Weekly gatherings include sharing time, songs and games for babies, and a discussion of a relevant parenting topic.
-Topics may include: Feeding, Sleeping, Emotional challenges, Postpartum Mood Disorders, Balancing Work and Family, and many more!
+TAPS groups meet weekly for ten weeks.
+In every group, a TAP volunteer group leader gets discussions started and provides local resources for group members during the ten weeks.
+Weekly gatherings include sharing time, a developmental moment including songs and games for babies, and a discussion of a relevant parenting topic.
+Topics may include: feeding, sleeping, emotional challenges, postpartum mood and anxiety disorders, balancing work and family, and many more!

-We believe it is important to provide inclusive non-judgemental atmospheres of support.
+We believe it is important to provide inclusive non-judgmental atmospheres of support.
 Parents have joined TAPS groups from all over the Triangle - Chapel Hill, Carrboro, Morrisville, Durham, Apex, Cary, Holly Springs, Clayton and Raleigh!
-Our groups have included multi-racial families, adoptive families, blended families, and non-traditional families -- we hope that you will find your TAPS group is a place of safety and support as your make the transition to parenthood or add another member to your family!
+Our groups have included multi-racial families, adoptive families, blended families, and non-traditional families—we hope that you will find your TAPS group is a place of safety and support as your make the transition to parenthood or add another member to your family.

-Newborn TAPS groups meet in participants homes.
-Usually, the group leader will host the first meeting and each participant takes a turn hosting one week at a time.
+Usually, the TAPS group leader will host the first meeting at their home and each participant takes a turn hosting one week at a time.
 TAPS Babies groups meet at community host sites around the Triangle according to availability of our partner sites.
 We use several different sites in each region of the Triangle including chiropractic offices, churches, coffee shops, and even a furniture store.
 See some of our community partners here.